xiaozhengxu/Interactive-Calculus/Technicalpresentation2.md

 Overview of our project

-   Refresher on our project goals and status
+   -Refresher on our project goals and status

-   UML diagram and explanation of code structure
+   -UML diagram and explanation of code structure

 Demonstration of our code

 Technical questions

-   Question about OpenCV color calibration
+   -Question about OpenCV color calibration

-   Question about adjusting drawn curves
+   -Question about adjusting drawn curves

 Try out our program!